-Join us on this photographic adventure of a lifetime, to one of the world’s premier wildlife and landscape destinations, the Galápagos Islands!
+Join us on this photographic adventure of a lifetime to one of the world’s premier wildlife and landscape destinations, the Galápagos Islands!
 These islands have been preserved well and offer a unique window into our evolutionary past.
 It is an ecosystem in which the animals are not afraid of humans—you will find yourself able to get closer portraits of extraordinary wildlife than you ever thought possible!
-Naturalists will explain the animal behaviors while our two photography pros will instruct you on the best techniques for capturing memorable and meaningful imagery.
+Naturalists will explain the animal behaviors, while our two photography pros will instruct you on the best techniques for capturing memorable and meaningful imagery.

-Just some of the wildlife to be photographed are the blue-footed booby birds, red-footed booby birds, masked booby birds, penguins, land iguanas, marine iguanas, lava lizards, sea lions, red-chested frigate birds, flamingos, finches, tropicbirds, lava gulls, and giant tortoises.
-If you like snorkeling, then there is even more marine wildlife to photograph, such as sharks, rays, Galápagos penguins, and countless fish.
+Some of the wildlife to be photographed are the blue-footed booby birds, red-footed booby birds, masked booby birds, penguins, land iguanas, marine iguanas, lava lizards, sea lions, red-chested frigate birds, flamingos, finches, tropicbirds, lava gulls, and giant tortoises.
+If you like snorkeling, there is even more marine wildlife to photograph, such as sharks, rays, Galápagos penguins, and countless fish.
 Snorkel gear will always be available on our yacht!

 Non-photographer spouses, partners, and friends are welcome!
 This is a perfect workshop to bring them—as long as they love nature and the outdoors, they’ll have a blast!

 Everything is all-inclusive, including gratuities, so you only have to worry about making great photographs!
 With a small group, a luxury yacht, and two experienced pro photographers leading, this trip is sure to fill up fast.
-Click the “Sign Me Up!” button and we’ll see you in the Galápagos!
+Click the “Sign Me Up!” button, and we’ll see you in the Galápagos!